ybelatar/tokenizer/README.md

 **Disclaimer**: This project is for educational purposes only.
 Token42 is deployed on a testnet and holds no real monetary value.

-For further questions, contact me directly.
+For further questions, contact me directly I'll try to help you as much as I can.